f1tenth/f1tenth_doc/getting_started/faq.rst

 Kernel
 ----------------
-USB doesn’t work...
+USB doesn’t work
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you are using the Jetson TX2 you need to build the board support package for the Orbitty carrier.
 See :ref:`here <doc_software_jetson>`.

-USB works, but LIDAR and VESC do not work...
+USB works, but LIDAR and VESC do not work
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 First check that you are opening the correct device.
 It is highly recommended that you :ref:`setup udev rules <udev_rules>`.

 If this fails to work then there is a strong chance that you need to install the ttyACM module.
-For a convenient installer visit ​`here <https://github.com/jetsonhacks/installACMModule>`_.
+For a convenient installer visit `here <https://github.com/jetsonhacks/installACMModule>`_.